greglook/puget/README.md

 ;; IllegalArgumentException: No canonical representation for class java.util.Currency: USD
 ```

+Whether or not the entries in collections are sorted can be controlled with the
+`:sort-keys` option.

 ## EDN Tagged Values

 All of Clojure's primitive types are given their standard canonical print